phaserjs/phaser/README.md

 * Group would automatically add a child into the _hash array as soon as the child was created (or moved into the Group).
 This no longer happens.
 Instead the child is only added to Group.hash if it is enabled for Arcade Physics.
 However Group.addToHash and the hash array have been exposed in case you were taking advantage of the _hash even though it was a private array.
 * Cache.getTexture has now been removed (it was deprecated several versions ago).
 Use Cache.getRenderTexture instead.
 * Removed duplicate methods from PIXI.Text such as wordWrap and updateText as Phaser overrides them, so it was wasting bytes.
+* Phaser.StateManager no longer calls `preRender` unless the State `create` method has finished.
+If the State doesn't have a `create` method then `preRender` runs immediately.
+* Phaser.StateManager.created is a new read-only boolean that tells you if the State has finished running its `create` method.
+If it doesn't have one it's always true.

 ### Bug Fixes